rams3sh/Vidwan/README.md

 However, the GHDB.db and Updater.py will be of lot of help if you are planning to write any customised script of your own for a Dork search.
 Feel free to modify and use it.

-In case you want to contact me, you can reach me at godzillagenx@gmail.com